Cal 3 Initiative Approved for Statewide Ballot in November

-SACRAMENTO, June 12, 2018 /PRNewswire/ -- Citizens for Cal 3 (cal3.com) today announced their ballot initiative was approved for inclusion on the statewide election this November.
+SACRAMENTO, Calif., June 15, 2018 /PRNewswire-USNewswire/ -- Citizens for Cal 3 (cal3.com) today announced their ballot initiative was approved for inclusion on the statewide election this November.
 This qualification by the California State Office of Elections gives Californians an unprecedented opportunity to direct a more promising future for their communities.
 The Cal 3 ballot initiative will give all Californians a vote to create three states from the existing one.

 "This milestone is a testament to the energized spirit of Californians wanting to create a better future for themselves and their communities," Citizens for Cal 3 spokesperson Peggy Grande said.
 "This November, all Californians have the opportunity to send the message they are ready for solutions to our most pressing state issues in failing education, crumbling infrastructure, sky-high taxes and stagnation in state government."